Iron Deficiency Hair Loss

 Iron Deficiency Hair Loss Early Stage Female Pattern Baldness

-Iron deficiency hair loss, as we previously discussed, is a condition that occurs when the body does not have enough iron.
+As previously discussed, this is a condition that occurs when the body does not have enough iron.
 This can lead to hair loss because the hair follicles do not receive enough oxygen.
 Iron deficiency hair loss is typically diffuse, meaning it affects the entire scalp, rather than specific areas.
 Some of the other symptoms of iron deficiency can include fatigue, weakness, and shortness of breath.

 Female pattern baldness is a genetic condition that affects many women.
 It is also known as androgenetic alopecia and is caused by a combination of genetics and hormonal changes.
 Typically, this condition presents as a gradual thinning of the hair, particularly on the top of the head and along the hairline.

-Unlike iron deficiency hair loss, which affects the entire scalp, female pattern baldness starts off affecting specific areas.
+Unlike hair loss due to a lack of iron, which affects the entire scalp, female pattern baldness starts off affecting specific areas.

 Anemia Hair Loss

-If iron deficiency is left untreated it can progress to iron deficiency anemia.
+Without treatment, iron deficiency can progress to iron deficiency anemia.
 Anemia is a medical condition in which there is a deficiency of red blood cells or hemoglobin in the blood.
-Similar to iron deficiency hair loss, anemia can lead to hair loss as well.
+Similar to iron deficiency, anemia can lead to hair loss as well.

 Hair loss caused by anemia is also affects the entire scalp and isn’t limited to one specific area.
 In addition to hair loss, anemia can cause pale skin and brittle nails too.

 Other types of anemia can also cause hair loss.
 Examples of other types of anemia are pernicious anemia, which is caused by a lack of vitamin B12, and folic acid deficiency anemia, which is caused by a lack of folic acid.
-These types of anemia are typically caused by dietary deficiencies or problems with absorption.
+Dietary deficiencies or problems with absorption typically cause these types of anemia.

 Can Low Iron Cause Hair Loss?